marcelduin/Micrio.Blogpost.wasm-v3/README.md

-# Micrio v3: The Road From JavaScript To WebAssembly &amp; WebGL using AssemblyScript
+# Going From JavaScript To WebAssembly In Three Steps
+### Or: How You Could Do It In One

-## From JavaScript (Canvas2D &amp; three.js/WebGL) to AssemblyScript + WebGL in 3 iterations
+## A Journey From Canvas2D &amp; three.js/WebGL To AssemblyScript &amp; WebGL in 3 iterations

 # Abstract